 Logo: it’s Congolestic!
 Authentic Congolese exchanges between traditional communication, the “lokole“, and that of modern data, the “download” to fast forward the DRC in the digital age.

 Founded in Kinshasa, according to the applicable legislation: CONGOLESE AND TECHNOLOGIES OF INFORMATION AND COMMUNICATION “CONGOLESTIC”.

-The NGO “Congolestic” therefore serves to bring people together from various stakeholder groups as equals to discuss public policy issues related to ICTs in the DRC.
-It aims to inform and inspire those with policymaking power in both the public and private sectors in the DRC, and facilitates a common understanding of how to maximize ICT opportunities and address risks and challenges that arise from ICTs in the DRC.
+The NGO “Congolestic” therefore serves to bring people together from various stakeholder groups to to discuss public policy issues related to ICTs and STEM education in the DRC.
+It aims to inform and inspire those with policy making power in both the public and private sectors, train and facilitate a common understanding of how to maximize ICT opportunities and equip the youth with STEM skills.

-CONGOLESTIC’s mission is to raise awareness, provide information, discussions and training on new technologies of communication and the Internet in the DRC through multistakeholder collaboration on various content platforms.
+CONGOLESTIC’s mission is to raise awareness, provide information, discussions and training on new technologies of communication, Internet and robotics in the DRC through a multistakeholder collaboration on various content.

 Contact: firstname.lastname@example.org or find us on social sites.